• Latest

 2. Uncomfortable Social Interactions

 Regarding social gatherings, some of us prefer to stay at home rather than attend parties.
 We want to avoid dealing with the uncomfortable social interactions that accompany attending these events.
-Party conversations can become awkward and overwhelming for those who have difficulty connecting with others.
+Party conversations can become awkward and overwhelming for those struggling to connect with others.

 Regarding social gatherings, some of us prefer to stay at home rather than attend parties.
 We want to avoid dealing with the uncomfortable social interactions that accompany attending these events.
-Party conversations can become awkward and overwhelming for those who have difficulty connecting with others.
+Party conversations can become awkward and overwhelming for those struggling to connect with others.

 ADVERTISEMENT

-We may find ourselves in a state of anxiety as we try to navigate complicated conversations or even just small talk.
+We may find ourselves anxious as we navigate complicated conversations or even small talk.
 We feel pressure to keep up our end of the conversation and ensure everyone is included, but this can be difficult when we’re overwhelmed by the sheer number of people around us.
 The fear of being judged or not fitting in creates an uncomfortable atmosphere that few people want to face head-on.

 The reality is that many of us avoid parties because they are filled with uncomfortable social interactions that we’d rather not deal with.